 School boards should use this data to inform their cyclical policy reviews.

 Implementation

-School boards must implement and make publicly available on their websites their newly developed or updated policies and procedures on student use of service animals by September 1, 2019.
-Reviews and revisions to established policies must be completed and posted on the school board websites by September 1 of each subsequent year.
+School boards must implement and make publicly available on their websites their newly developed or updated policies and procedures on student use of service animals by January 1, 2020.